cherrylabstech/asista-sdk-android-demo/README.md

 # asista-sdk-android-demo
-The demo app demonstrates the usage of the various individual asista Android SDKs.
+The app demonstrates the usage of the various individual asista Android SDKs.

 ##### Sample apps for the following are provided in this demo app.